nichoth/nichoth/src/log/README.md

 ## 1-21-2021

 I don't know what I'm working on right now and that bothers me.
 I would like to have a single thing that I'm devoting energy to.
 Instead it's like a blur of different projects.
-I need to make sense of the decentralized things -- `hyper*`, 3box, textile, ssb.
+I need to make sense of the decentralized things -- `hyper*`, 3box, textile, ssb, ceramic, render.com, fission.
 That could be a thing in it's own right -- finding an 'ideal stack' of decentralized things.
 Yes, that's the next thing after I get an ssb version of eventual-gram ready.

+Life has a strange feeling at the moment.
+It's like i don't know what I'm working on, and it feels like I'm always busy, but I'm never getting anything done.

+Add to that I've just regrown my brain 🧠 and I'm always worried that I'm just dumber now and life is more confusing and frustrating for that reason.

+I'm looking for a way to deal with life, i suppose, to make some sense of the blur of things.
+In the past I think I just felt better about it.
+I don't know.